 To investigate the basic molecular and cellular mechanisms of glymphatic function and how it is affected in disease.
-We value the following skills: optical in vivo microscopy, optogenetic manipulations, glia biology, complex data analysis, the peripheral lymphatic system.
+We value the following skills: prior research in glial or lymphatic biology, optical in vivo microscopy, optogenetic manipulations, and complex data analysis.

 Experiments will focus on astroglia involvement in regulation of sleep and contribution to cognition.
-Desirable skills include slice and in vivo patch clamp, extracellular recordings incl.
-LFP, ion-sensitive electrodes and 2-photon in vivo imaging.
-Optogenetics and sniffer approaches.
-Programming skills (Matlab, LabVIEW, Python, etc.) are desirable.
+Desirable skills include: slice and in vivo patch clamp, extracellular recordings including LFP and ion-sensitive electrodes, 2-photon in vivo imaging, optogenetics and sniffer approaches, and programming skills (Matlab, LabVIEW, Python, etc.).

-To investigate neuroimmunological and glymphatic mechanisms of chronic neuropathic pain in murine sparse nerve injury and spinal chord injury models.
-Desirable skills include small animal recovery surgery, in vivo LFP recordings, in vivo microdialysis for cytokines, 2-photon and macroscopic in vivo imaging, sleep and circadian behavioral analysis.
+To investigate neuroimmunological and glymphatic mechanisms of chronic neuropathic pain in murine sparse nerve injury and spinal cord injury models.
+Desirable skills include: prior research in chronic pain, small animal recovery surgery, in vivo LFP recordings, in vivo microdialysis for cytokines, 2-photon and macroscopic in vivo imaging, sleep and circadian behavioral analysis.

 Experiments will be designed to understand how and why CSF switches between the glymphatic system in the brain and lymphatic system in the periphery, and how this may change in response to models of shift work and jetlag.
-Experience with in vivo microscopy, in vivo circadian reporters, behavioral analysis, lymphatic biology, sleep or circadian biology, live animal surgery, and the immune system are valued.
+Desirable skills include: prior research in circadian, sleep, lymphatic, or immune system biology, experience with in vivo microscopy, in vivo circadian reporters, behavioral analysis, and live animal surgery.

 About Rochester and the Finger Lakes Region of Upstate New York